websockets/ws/doc/ws.md

 `callback` will be added as a listener for the `listening` event on the HTTP server when not operating in "noServer" mode.

+### Event: 'close'

+Emitted when the server closes.
+This event depends on the `'close'` event of HTTP server only when it is created internally.
+In all other cases, the event is emitted independently.

 ### Event: 'connection'

 - `socket` {WebSocket}